hiddenhatpress/openai-assistants/README.md

 }
 ```

 > **NOTE** because the list endpoint returns 20 elements by default, this appraoch would not scale if you had more than 20 asssistants.
 In a robust system you'd likely have stored an assistant id.
-If you wanted to create a reliable version of this dynamic name-based system you'd need page through the data. `list()` supports `limit` -- up to 100 -- as well as `before` and `after` fields.
+If you wanted to create a reliable version of this dynamic name-based system you'd need to page through the data. `list()` supports `limit` -- up to 100 -- as well as `before` and `after` fields.

 ### Create an assistant and upload a file

-For a first run we'll need to actually create the assistant, and upload a source file (the [text version](https://www.gutenberg.org/ebooks/2811.txt.utf-8) of the letters saved as `pliny.txt`).
+For a first run we'll need to actually create the assistant and upload a source file (the [text version](https://www.gutenberg.org/ebooks/2811.txt.utf-8) of Pliny's letters saved as `pliny.txt`).

 ```php
 if (empty($assistantid)) {